-We’re excited to announce that Partners for StrongMinds (P4SM) is merging with One Mind Institute, a nonprofit organization that has been fostering brain health-related research for the past 22 years.
+We’re excited to announce that Partners for StrongMinds (P4SM) is merging with One Mind, a nonprofit organization that has been fostering brain health-related research for the past 22 years.

-We first began collaborating with One Mind Institute in 2015 as a sponsored project, and are now officially merging the work under One Mind Institute’s broader portfolio that spans research development, advocacy and digital mental health interventions.
+We first began collaborating with One Mind in 2015 as a sponsored project, and are now officially merging the work under One Mind’s broader portfolio that spans research development, advocacy and digital mental health interventions.
 Operating as a fully integrated program will enable us to grow our work focused on public education about early intervention for psychosis and connecting people to care earlier.

 One Mind Care Connect

-Our collective work focused on improving patient care, access and driving public awareness about early intervention is now called One Mind Care Connect.
+Our collective work focused on improving patient care, access and driving public awareness about early intervention is now called One Mind Aspire.
 The effort currently includes:

 - An online community and information hub for early psychosis, Strong 365 (formerly StrongMinds Project).
 Strong 365 also incorporates ongoing research to understand how digital forms of outreach can be used to identify people with early stage psychosis and refer them to care.